 Bar staff may require proof of age before alcohol will be served and reserve the right not to sell alcohol to anyone unable or unwilling to furnish proof of age, and, at the discretion of either the Premises Licence Holder, and/or the Manager, and/or the persons operating the bar, the Hirer and/or the responsible person may be required to identify persons around the age of 18 years and to fit wrist bands to identify individuals under the age of 18 years and also those above the age of 18 years whose age may be questioned.
 Any person not wearing a wrist band who cannot prove their age will be refused the sale of alcohol.
 The Hirer and the responsible person will be fully accountable for any repercussions arising from incorrectly identifying the ages of their guests and visitors.
 Persons under the age of 18 are strictly prohibited from the bar area and also from purchasing alcoholic drinks.
 Anyone purchasing alcoholic drink for consumption by persons under the age of 18 is liable to prosecution and also renders the Parish Hall and Trustees open to prosecution.
-Unless specific times are indicated at the time of booking and agreed prior to the event the bar will open at 19.30 hrs and close at 23.00 hrs prompt.
+Bars will not open before 19.00hrs and will close no later than 00.00hrs unless otherwise agreed.
 The Trustees cannot normally supply bars for bookings of less than FIFTY ADULT PERSONS.

 PERFORMING RIGHT SOCIETY & PHONOGRAPHIC PERFORMANCE